algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Test-Plan.md

 ## 2 Test Methodology
-On this section we will describe the test methodology that will be used to validate the SportShield device.
+In this section, we will describe the test methodology that will be used to validate the SportShield device.
 This includes an overview of the testing process, the different test levels that will be applied, bug triage procedures, and criteria for suspending and resuming testing activities.

 ### 2.1 Overview
 The testing process will follow a structured approach to validate the SportShield device's functionality, reliability, usability, performance, and security.
 The testing activities will be organized into different levels, each focusing on specific aspects of the device's behavior.
 The test plan will include detailed test cases, test procedures, and expected results to ensure comprehensive coverage of all requirements.

 Extreme Programming (XP) is a software development methodology that focuses on delivering high-quality software quickly and efficiently.
 It emphasizes collaboration, feedback, and continuous improvement to ensure that the final product meets customer requirements and expectations.
 XP is based on a set of core values and principles that guide the development process and help teams deliver value to customers.
-This method is type of agile methodology that is well-suited for projects with changing requirements and tight deadlines.
+This method is a type of agile methodology that is well-suited for projects with changing requirements and tight deadlines.

 ### 2.2 Test Levels